The University of Washington

 Computer Science & Engineering at UW

 Computer Science & Engineering was established at the University of Washington as an inter-college graduate program in 1967.
 In 1975 an undergraduate program in Computer Science was added and departmental status was conferred.
 A second undergraduate program, in Computer Engineering, was added in 1989 when CSE moved to the College of Engineering, and a Professional Master's Program was added in 1996, and a combined Bachelors/Masters program in 2008.
-CSE currently has roughly fifty faculty, fifty staff members, 375 graduate students (200 in the full-time program and 175 in the Professional Masters Program), and 600 undergraduate students (200 Bachelors graduates per year).
+CSE currently has roughly 50 faculty, 75 technical and administrative staff members, 375 graduate students (200 in the full-time program and 175 in the Professional Masters Program), and 700 undergraduate students (225 Bachelors graduates per year).

 Within the University, five faculty members have received the University of Washington Distinguished Teaching Award, two have received the University of Washington Marsha L. Landolt Distinguished Graduate Mentor Award, two have received the University of Washington Outstanding Public Service Award, one has received the David B. Thorud Leadership Award, one was named the University of Washington Annual Faculty Lecturer, and three have received the College of Engineering Faculty Achievement Award.

 In 1999, CSE received the inaugural UW Brotman Award for Instructional Excellence -- in essence a departmental distinguished teaching award (see our "Reflective Statement" here).
 In 2000, David Notkin received the UW Distinguished Graduate Mentor Award.
 Thirteen CSE faculty members hold endowed positions.

 We strive to maintain a highly effective graduate program, two strong undergraduate programs, and an "open" culture with minimal partitioning either vertically (between faculty ranks or between faculty and students) or horizontally (between research areas).